 Tonight I’m making a chili and cinnamon rubbed port tenderloin for dinner… and I’m topping it off with apple salsa.
 Yup… that’s right.
 Salsa!
 But… not just any salsa… this salsa is borderline dessert like.
 It’s sweet, spicy and FULL of damn good flavor!
 (OMG did JC just swear?
 Yeah dude, this salsa is THAT good!)

-Not only is this apple salsa excellent with a spoon straight from the bowl, but you could use it on top of so many things.
-Pork, chicken, homemade tortilla chips.
-The possibilities are endless.
-The picture below is the apple salsa over a pork tenderloin… which is what we had for dinner tonight!
-YUM!
-My hubby even topped his brown rice with it.
+This apple salsa is not only excellent with a spoon straight from the bowl, but it would be great on top of so many different foods.
+Pork, chicken, homemade tortilla chips – the possibilities are endless.
+The picture below is the apple salsa over a pork tenderloin, which is what we had for dinner tonight.
+It was delicious!
+My husband even topped his brown rice with it.
 This apple salsa is a great way to add some extra flavor to your meals.
 Give it a try!

 And… the best thing about this recipe… it’s fool proof.
 Making salsa isn’t an “exact” kinda thing.
 Half of this, a pinch of that.
 Ya know, whatever works.
 If it tastes good to you… then go with it!